gruvin/mmxmodem/README.md

 You do have to quit your terminal (or at least tell it to disconnect) because these scripts require sole access to the USB serial port.

 The scripts take care of initialising the ```xmodem send/receive``` at the Maximite end.
-When you're done transferring files, simply re=launch your terminal to carry on with the Maximite, where you left off.
+When you're done transferring files, simply re-launch your terminal to carry on with the Maximite, where you left off.

-### XMODEM module modification

-(See TOTO, below!)

-This was my first ever Python script.
-I used Python due to Google informing me that the Python XMODEM module was available.

-It doesn't really matter, but it seems that MM-BASIC does not acknowledge the final ```EOT``` (end-of-transmission) character with an ```ACK```.
-The Python XMODEM module takes exception to this and, after a timeout period, reports that the transmission failed.

-Not knowing any other way around it at the time, I hacked the module as follows ...

-**xmodem/__init__.py - commencing line 341**

-    #An ACK should be returned
-    char = self.getc(1, timeout)

-    log.info('DONE.
-(MM-Basic does not acknowledge EOT)')
-    break

-    if char == ACK:
-    break

-I inserted the two middle lines.

-**TODO**: Duh!
-I'll simply copy the entire modified xmodem.py into my own code.
-It's not very big, after all.

 ## Xterm configuration